Soviet industrial espionage of Concorde: Effect on the design of the Tu-144

-The Tu-144 and Concorde were structurally different aircraft designs, so any information acquired about Concorde may not have been able to be directly incorporated in the Tupolev aircraft, anyway.
-The Tu-144 was 3.7m longer, and was designed to fly faster than Concorde.
+The Tu-144 and Concorde were structurally different aircraft designs.

 The Tu-144 did not have vortices over its wing to provide extra lift at low speed.
 There were no overseas demonstration sales flights, which Concorde had attempted.
 The engines were not flight tested before the Tu-144 had first flown.

 It was structural failure of the Tupolev aircraft, in a steep dive, that led to catastrophe at an international air show.